Your gums can become swollen for a number of reasons but not all of them would require an immediate trip to the dentist’s office.

 These hormonal changes can also hinder your body’s ability to fight off bacteria that typically cause gum infections, increasing your chances of developing gingivitis.

 Mouth ulcers, also known as canker sores, can cause painful and swollen gums.
-If you have any pre-existing condition like an auto-immune disease, stress, vitamin deficiency and so on, then you’re more likely to develop canker sores that cause swollen gums.
+Stress and vitamin deficiencies can make you more likely to develop canker sores.

-When there is a deficiency of vitamins, such as vitamin c, it causes a condition known as scurvy.
+When there is a deficiency of vitamin C, it causes a condition known as scurvy.
 Symptoms of scurvy are swollen gums that bleed easily.

 7. Allergic Reactions